uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 gen3 workon cdistest commons-test_eks
 ```

-  Note: The third argument of the above command (cdistest) refers to the profile in the config file setup in step five of the fist part.
+  Note: The third argument of the above command (cdistest) refers to the profile in the config file setup in step five of the first part.
-        The forth argument would be the name of commons you want to use, only lowercase letters and hyphen are permitted.
+        The forth argument would be the name of the commons you want to use; only lowercase letters and hyphens are permitted.
 You must add `_eks` to the name in order to invoke the EKS module.

 2. Go to the terraform workspace folder
 ```bash
 gen3 cd
 ```

-3. Edit the `config.tfvars` file with a text editor of prefference.
+3. Edit the `config.tfvars` file with a preferred text editor.

   Variables to pay attention to: